DinkyToyz/wtmcsConfigurableSlopeLimits/README.md

 Allows slope limits to be configured separately for different network types.

+Compatible with [Network Extensions Project](http://steamcommunity.com/sharedfiles/filedetails/?id=478820060), but may lag behind when that mod updates with new or changed road types.

 ## Usage

 The limits can be configured using the mod options (unfortunately the options controls were quite limited, so there's just a bunch of sliders without any display of the numeric values for now), or a configuration file.